• Skip to main content

 The discussion in the comments grew rather heated at points, especially due to a couple of individuals who simply could not let it go.
 (One of the commenters reminded me of Miss Bunting in Downton Abbey who insisted on badgering Lord Grantham about his views long after it was necessary.
 At one point while reading the comments, I actually said out loud, “Just let it go!”)
 It was clear that some people were unwilling to discuss universal principles but instead had to make everything a personal attack.

-As a Protestant, I could have taken offense to some of the negative remarks made about Protestants by a few of the commenters, but I didn’t because that wasn’t the point.
+As a Baptist, I could have taken offense to some of the negative remarks made about non-Catholics by a few of the commenters, but I didn’t because that wasn’t the point.
 The overarching point Auntie Leila was making is true.
 How it works out in each home is going to look a little different.
 But it’s sad that in a Christian context it is somehow a shocking statement to say what she said.

 Cogs in a Consumerist Machine